Developmental Pediatricians Help Kids Reach Their Full Potential

 Autism

-Autism is a complex disorder that affects your child’s behavior, social development and communication skills.
-Pediatricians can spot early signs of autism by the time the child is 14 months old.
+Autism is a complex disorder that affects a child’s behavior, social development and communication skills.
+Pediatricians can spot early signs of autism by the time a child is 14 months old.
 A definitive diagnosis can be made by age 3.

 Signs of autism in toddlers include: